 Post MI, new diagnosis of diabetes

 Johnny is a 56-year-old man presenting for a post-hospitalization primary care office visit.
 He was recently hospitalized with an inferior ST-segment elevation myocardial infarction (MI) treated by percutaneous coronary intervention and drug-eluting stenting to the right coronary artery.
-He was hospitalized for two days, during which time he was noted to have high blood sugar and hemoglobin A1c consistent with type 2 diabetes mellitus (T2DM).
-An echocardiogram during hospitalization revealed a normal left ventricular ejection fraction (60 percent).
+He was hospitalized for two days, during which time he was noted to have high blood glucose and hemoglobin A1c consistent with Type 2 diabetes mellitus (T2DM).
+An echocardiogram during hospitalization revealed a normal left ventricular ejection fraction (60%).

 He was discharged to home with new medications and a prescription for cardiac rehab.
 He is employed as a construction worker, is eager to get back to work for financial reasons and wanted your OK following discharge.
 He reports that he has had palpitations and some episodes of shortness of breath starting about a month after discharge.

 He was discharged on lisinopril 20 mg daily, metoprolol titrate 100 mg bid, atorvastatin 40 mg daily, ASA 81 mg daily, clopidogrel 75mg po daily.